THE BOBBY COLLINS STORY

 BY Vince Cooper

-At Leeds he was very much Don Revie’s right-hand man and he helped guide and form a team that became giants of the English game.
+At Leeds he was very much Don Revie’s right-hand man and helped guide and form a team that became giants of the English game.
 The likes of Billy Bremner, Eddie Gray, Peter Lorimer, Paul Reaney and Terry Cooper all developed their game while playing alongside Collins, who led by example and was as tough in training as he was on the pitch on matchdays.

-Born in Glasgow In 1931, Collins was the eldest of six children He worked as a miner and a cobbler from the age of 14.
-One of the advantages of working down the mine, he would later admit, was that it meant he avoided conscription.
 As a youngster he was a fan of Third Lanark and would often squeeze under the fence to watch them play when he wasn’t playing for first the Boys Brigade team then local juvenile side Polmadie Hawthorn.
 “As we played away for all we were worth on an ash pitch,” he would later recall, “we could hear the crowds roaring at Hampden, or at nearer Cathkin”.

 A FLYING START